scpwiki/wikijump/ftml/docs/Blocks.md

 ftml uses the term "block" to refer to the syntactical construction beginning in `[[`, containing some text, and ending in `]]`.
 Examples include `[[div]]`, `[[module]]`, and `[[span]]`.

 The text after the `[[` is the name of the block.
-These are always case-insensitive.
+This is always case-insensitive.

 Blocks have five variable properties worth noting: